Sowmyagarg1003/file_processor_v2/README.md

 The application performs the following validation checks on each CSV file:

-1. Encoding Detection: Detects the file encoding using chardet.
+1. Encoding Detection: Detects the file encoding using chardet to ensure proper parsing.

 2. Delimiter Validation: Ensures the file uses the expected delimiter (default is a comma).

-3. Empty Column Analysis: Calculates the percentage of missing values in each column.

-4. Column Count Consistency: Verifies that each row has the same number of columns as the header.
+3. Column Count Consistency: Ensures each row contains the same number of columns as defined in the header.

-5. Header Validation: Checks for missing or duplicate column headers.
+4. Header Validation: Detects missing column headers (empty header names) and also flags duplicate column names.

-6. Empty Values Threshold: Flags columns that exceed a specified missing values threshold (default is 30%).

-7. Duplicate Rows: Detects any duplicate rows in the file.
+5. Duplicate Rows: Checks the file for any duplicate rows and flags them.

-8. Data Type Validation: Checks that columns with numeric data types contain only numeric values.
+6. Data Type Validation: Validates that specific columns (e.g., "Age", "Salary") contain only numeric values.
+Rows with invalid data types are flagged.

-9. Double Commas Check: Detects double commas within data fields.
+7. Double Commas Check: Detects occurrences of double commas (,,) within data fields, which indicate potential data issues.

-10. Email Format Validation: Uses a regular expression to validate email formats in the specified column.
+8. Regex Validation for Specific Columns: Applies regular expressions to validate data formats in specific columns:

+Email: Checks for valid email addresses.
+Phone: Validates phone numbers.
+URL: Verifies URL formats.
+Date: Ensures the format is YYYY-MM-DD.

+9. Chunk-Based Processing: Processes large files in manageable chunks (default is 100 rows per chunk) to optimize memory usage and scalability.

 Each of these checks ensures the data quality before processing and storage.
 Files failing any of these validations are moved to the /error folder.

 ## Database Schema